telerik/maui-docs/controls/templatedbutton/overview.md

 # .NET MAUI TemplatedButton Overview

-The Telerik UI for .NET MAUI TemplatedButton control represents a button control with a content that can be fully customize.
+The Telerik UI for .NET MAUI TemplatedButton control represents a button control with a content that can be customized.
 Additionally, it enables you to align its content, define custom content by using a template, applying visual states and more.
 For example, you can implement a loading button using the TemplatedButton.

 ![.NET MAUI TemplatedButton Overview](images/button-overview.png "TemplatedButton for .NET MAUI")